Purpose of the trip:

 Good walking conditions required to get to the hidden waterfall, as there is a steep terrain to get there and back, also you will cross the river through rocks a few times

-Not recommended for pregnant women, people suffering from back problems, elders, people over 50, persons using a cane and young children.
+Not recommended for elders, people over 60, persons with health problems (please inform us), persons using a cane and young children.

 If the site is inaccessible, as a result of bad weather, roadworks or for other reasons beyond our control, an alternative outing will be offered.